AmandaB2023/p4-test/README.md

 * The blog will be responsive ona variety of devices,  I will also test it on various devices and screen sizes.

-* A listt of blog posts will be displayed on the home/ blog page.
+* A list of blog posts will be displayed on the home/ blog page.

 * A user can then click on a blog post to read the full article.